Andrew-Mazour/data-migration/README.md

 ## 🚀 Usage

--Place the CSV file to be processed in the project directory.
+- Place the CSV file to be processed in the project directory.

 Run the script: